blaenk/site/content/notes/postgresql.md

 Sequence objects (AKA _sequence generators_ AKA _sequences_) are single-row tables typically used to generate unique identifiers for rows of a table.

-`currval` returns the value most recently obtained with `nextval` for the given sequence <span class="highlight">in the current session</span>, while `lastval` does the same for any sequence.
+`currval` returns the value most recently obtained with `nextval` for the given sequence <mark>in the current session</mark>, while `lastval` does the same for any sequence.
 This returns a session-local value that is predictable whether or not other sessions have executed `nextval` since the current session did.

-`nextval` advances the the given sequence and returns the new value in one atomic operation. `nextval` operations are <span class="highlight">never rolled back</span> to avoid blocking concurrent transactions that obtain numbers from the same sequence.
+`nextval` advances the the given sequence and returns the new value in one atomic operation. `nextval` operations are <mark>never rolled back</mark> to avoid blocking concurrent transactions that obtain numbers from the same sequence.
 This means that any one returned value will be considered used and will never be returned again, even if the surrounding transaction aborts for example.
 This means that sequence objects cannot produce "gapless" sequences.

 `setval` sets the sequence's current value.